Filinho/Search-Sort/Sort/O(nLog(n))/README.md

 #### - (Auxiliar) Partition

+The partition function selects an item from the list and calls it pivot, in the implementation in question the rightmost item in the list is considered the pivot, however other choices can be made.
+After the end of its run, this Quick Sort helper function ensures that all items to the right of the pivot are greater than them, and all to the left are smaller.

 ```c++
 int partition(int left,int right){
     int pivot = list[right]; // set the pivot element as the elemet in index right